yanivnizan/knowledge-base/src/documents/cocos2dx/cpp/store/Store_Events.html.md

 void Example::onGoodBalanceChanged(EventCustom *event) {
   // DICT_ELEMENT_GOOD          - the virtual good whose balance was changed
-  // DICT_ELEMENT_BALANCE       - the balance of the currency after the change
+  // DICT_ELEMENT_BALANCE       - the balance of the good after the change
-  // DICT_ELEMENT_AMOUNT_ADDED  - the amount that was added to the currency balance
+  // DICT_ELEMENT_AMOUNT_ADDED  - the amount that was added to the good balance
-  //    (in case the number of currencies was removed this will be a negative value)
+  //    (in case the number of goods was removed this will be a negative value)

   __Dictionary *eventData = (__Dictionary *)event->getUserData();
   CCVirtualGood *good = dynamic_cast<CCVirtualGood *>(eventData->objectForKey(CCStoreConsts::DICT_ELEMENT_GOOD));